FabricMC/fabric-meta/README.md

 ### /v1/versions/game/:game_version

-Lists the version information for the game version provided
+Lists the version information for the game version provided.

 `stable` is true for release versions of the game, and false for snapshots